 The site, named Kh.
 Kiafa (Qeiyafa), is undergoing extensive excavations since 2007/2008.
 The archaeologists unearthed a pair of gates, which fit to the name of the city and made its identification almost certain.
 The western gate is seen below, with Azekah in the center of the far background.

 A great south-west view of the valley of Elah is seen from the site:

 A south-east view of the valley is seen below.
-The brown hill in the center is the location of Socoh (Shochoh).
+The brown hill in the center, beyond the valley, is the location of Socoh (Shochoh).

 More info on this site is provided on a separate page on Sha'arayim.

 The ruins of the ancient city of Sochoh (Sokho, Shochoh), lies on the south side of the center of the valley, located on a steep hill.
 The Arabic names of the ruins are also known as Kh.
 Abbad (west side) and Kh.
 Shuweikah (east side).
 The picture below shows a north-west view from Sochoh towards the Elah Valley, with an Elah tree (Terebinth - Pistacia) growing on its foothill.

 On top of the hill are many traces of walls, installations and cisterns.
 The next picture shows a view from the top of the ancient site, looking eastwards to the eastern edge of the valley of Elah.
 The Kibbutz Netiv Halamed-Hei is on the left side, while the satellite dishes are seen in the far center.

 More info on this site in a separate page on Sochoh.

 The ruins of the city of Azekah is located on a high hill, north-west of the Elah valley.
 The Philistines encamped here during the battle.